azvoleff/chitwanabm/doc/index.rst

 agent types (person, household and neighborhood agents), environmental variables (topography, land use and land cover) and social context variables.

-Construction of the model is supported as part of an ongoing `NSF PIRE <http://pire.psc.isr.umich.edu>`_ project investigating human-environment interactions in the Western Chitwan Valley.
+Construction of the model is supported as part of an ongoing National Science Foundation Partnerships for International Research and Education (NSF PIRE) project `(grant OISE 0729709) <http://pire.psc.isr.umich.edu>`_ investigating human-environment interactions in the Western Chitwan Valley.
 Development of the model is in progress, and model documentation is still incomplete.
 As work continues, this page will be updated with more information on initializing and running the model, and on interpreting the model output.

 .. note:: The model requires restricted access survey data from the
     Chitwan Valley Family Study (CVFS) to run.
 See the  `Interuniversity